ahmedbilal008/Video-Streaming-Platform/Readme.md

-### Backend README

-# Video Streaming Application - Backend Microservices 🚀
+# Video Streaming Application - Backend Microservices

 Welcome to the backend repository of the **Video Streaming Application**!
 This repository houses all the microservices that power the application.
 Built with **Node.js** and **Express.js**, each service is containerized using Docker and deployed on **Google Cloud Run** for automatic scaling and efficient resource management.